Skyscanner/pyfailsafe/README.md

 ExceptionHandlingPolicy instances are stateless.
 They can be safely shared between Failsafe instances.

-### Failsafe call with raisable exceptions
+### Failsafe call with abortable exceptions

-If you need your code to be able to raise certain exceptions that should not be handled by the failsafe, you can add them as raisable_exceptions in ExceptionHandlingPolicy
+If you need your code to be able to raise certain exceptions that should not be handled by the failsafe, you can add them as abortable_exceptions in ExceptionHandlingPolicy

 ```python
 from failsafe import Failsafe, ExceptionHandlingPolicy